 Think Wild Staff

-Michelle leads community outreach, education, conservation and key relationship and partnership initiatives for Think Wild.
+Sally leads operations, community outreach, education, conservation, and key relationship and partnership initiatives for Think Wild.

 Dr. Thurk was born in rural Wisconsin and grew up on a Dairy farm where her love of animals has grown into her life-long dream of becoming a Veterinarian.
 Dr. Thurk received her Bachelor of Science degree in Marine biology at Texas A&M University and her Doctor of Veterinary Medicine from Ross University in 2009.
 She completed her one year clinical rotation at Washington State University.